Ergonomics for manual material handling

-Manual material handling (MMH) work contributes to a large percentage of the over half a million cases of musculoskeletal disorders reported annually in the United States.
+Manual material handling work contributes to a large percentage of the over half a million cases of musculoskeletal disorders reported annually in the United States.
 Musculoskeletal disorders often involve strains and sprains to the lower back, shoulders, and upper limbs.
-They can result in protracted pain, disability, medical treatment, and financial stress for those afflicted with them, and employers often fi nd themselves paying the bill, either directly or through workers’ compensation insurance, at the same time they must cope with the loss of the full capacity of their workers.
+They can result in protracted pain, disability, medical treatment, and financial stress for those afflicted with them, and employers often find themselves paying the bill, either directly or through workers' compensation insurance, at the same time they must cope with the loss of the full capacity of their workers.

-Scientific evidence shows that effective ergonomic interventions can lower the physical demands of MMH work tasks, thereby lowering the incidence and severity of the musculoskeletal injuries they can cause.
-Their potential for reducing injury related costs alone make ergonomic interventions a useful tool for improving a company’s productivity, product quality, and overall business competitiveness.
+Scientific evidence shows that effective ergonomic interventions can lower the physical demands of manual material handling work tasks, thereby lowering the incidence and severity of the musculoskeletal injuries they can cause.
+Their potential for reducing injury related costs alone make ergonomic interventions a useful tool for improving a company's productivity, product quality, and overall business competitiveness.
 But very often productivity gets an additional and solid shot in the arm when managers and workers take a fresh look at how best to use energy, equipment, and exertion to get the job done in the most efficient, effective, and effortless way possible.
 Planning that applies these principles can result in big wins for all concerned.

 Improving manual material handling in a workplace

 According to the U.S. Department of Labor, handling is defined as: Seizing, holding, grasping, turning, or otherwise working with the hand or hands.
 Fingers are involved only to the extent that they are an extension of the hand, such as to turn a switch or to shift automobile gears.

 Manual handling of containers may expose workers to physical conditions (e.g., force, awkward postures, and repetitive motions) that can lead to injuries, wasted energy, and wasted time.
 To avoid these problems, your organization can directly benefit from improving the fit between the demands of work tasks and the capabilities of your workers.
-Remember that workers’ abilities to perform work tasks may vary because of differences in age, physical condition, strength, gender, stature, and other factors.
+Remember that workers' abilities to perform work tasks may vary because of differences in age, physical condition, strength, gender, stature, and other factors.
 In short, changing your workplace by improving the fit can benefit your workplace by: